Battle of Dinwiddie Court House: Morning conditions; troop dispositions

-Brigadier General Henry E. Davies's brigade of Major General George Crook's division also was at J. Boisseau's farm.
+Brigadier General Henry E. Davies's brigade of Major General George Crook's division was also at J. Boisseau's farm.
 Patrols from Davies's brigade were sent to watch the area on the east of a swampy creek called Chamberlain's Bed.
 Sheridan was mindful of the possibility that his force could come under attack from the west because he had blocked Confederate Major Generals W.H.F.
 "Rooney" Lee's and Thomas L.Rosser's approach from the south the previous day.
 Soon after Davies's patrol reached their station, his men spotted both Confederate cavalry and infantry heading toward Dinwiddie Court House on the west side of the creek.
 Pickett had decided to march south from Five Forks on Scott Road at about 9:00 a.m. for an attack on Sheridan at Dinwiddie Court House despite the bad weather and the hunger of his ill-fed troops.

 When Sheridan heard about the movement, he assumed the Confederates were moving on Scott Road west of the creek.
 Davies's brigade was sent to cover the creek's northern crossing at Danse's Ford.
 Colonel (Brevet Brigadier General) Charles H. Smith's brigade was set to hold the Ford Station Road crossing at Fitzgerald's Ford, about 1 mi south of Danse's Ford.
 Colonel (Brevet Brigadier General) J. Irvin Gregg's brigade stood in reserve at the junction of Adams and Brooks roads, midway between the two crossings.
 While these brigades faced west, Colonel Charles L. Fitzhugh's brigade was on the right on Dinwiddie Road and Colonel Peter Stagg's brigade was on Crump Road, where they could cover the other brigades as well as the roads from the north.